TL;DR

 People spend more energy fixing the same issues than doing the work that actually moves things forward.
 It's that quiet drag that creeps into the day-to-day and makes every project feel 20% slower.

 That drag usually comes from one place: an operational bottleneck.
-And the annoying part is that bottlenecks rarely look dramatic.
+An operational bottleneck is any point in a workflow where the flow of work is impaired or stopped, creating a constraint that limits the capacity of the entire system.
+The annoying part is that these bottlenecks rarely look dramatic.
 They hide behind the excuse, "This is how we've always done it," or in a workaround someone created during a busy week that somehow became permanent.

 Fixing these spots matters because removing one block often frees up more capacity than hiring another person or adding another tool.
 So what follows isn't theory.
 It's a list of ten growth killers we see over and over again, along with the fixes that actually work in the real world.
 Throw these into your business development plan and see what happens.